 Some people doubt that a restraining order will do any good because it is just a piece of paper.
 However, violating that order — even by a centimeter — can result in significant jail time (especially for repeat violations).
 When there is a no contact order, each phone call in violation of the order is a separate offense.
 Once violations of the order occur, it becomes a criminal matter that may subject the restrained party to criminal charges.
 For this reason, it is important to report all violations, no matter how trivial or brief the violation.

-In cases involving domestic abuse, a lawyer is your advocate, acting on your behalf and preventing the other party from using legal proceedings to his/her advantage.
-The attorney ensures your rights are protected and advises you on the best course of action for your circumstances.
-This can mean collecting evidence for trial and can speak to relevant witnesses who can help strengthen and prove your case.
+In cases involving domestic abuse, a lawyer is an advocate that can act on your behalf and prevent the other party from using legal proceedings to his or her advantage.
+Your attorney will ensure that your rights are protected and will advise you on the best course of action for your circumstances.
+A skilled attorney will know how to collect evidence for trial and can speak to relevant witnesses who can help strengthen and prove your case.
 Even before a case goes to trial, an experienced attorney can help you get a restraining order (or another type of protection order).

 There may be some things your lawyer is unable to do, however, depending on your situation.
 Communication is key.
 Do not be afraid to discuss your case with your attorney in great detail, ask any questions and raise any concerns that you may have.
 Upon hiring your lawyer, it is encouraged that you ask questions about his or her background, including how much experience (and success) he or she has with domestic abuse cases.